nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Exosomal:** Pertaining to or characteristic of exosomes, often used to describe factors or procedures relevant to exosome biology and isolation.

-### Expanded Definition and Usage\nExosome isolation is essential not only for basic scientific research but also for its potential clinical implications.
+### Expanded Definition and Usage:
+Exosome isolation is essential not only for basic scientific research but also for its potential clinical implications.
 In cancer research, it helps in identifying tumor-derived exosomal markers that can indicate the presence of cancer or its progression.
 In therapeutic contexts, isolating exosomes from stem cells is being explored for regenerative medicine, while isolating those from immune cells can aid in developing immunotherapies.
 Additionally, the ability to isolate exosomes from plasma or serum makes it possible to non-invasively gather genetic and proteomic information, which is invaluable for early disease detection and personalized medicine approaches.